About Me

 My strengths are in group facilitation, coaching and most recently producing!
 To date, I have led numerous workshops, classes and groups with a wide variety of populations and organizations.
 From women’s groups to older adults and health care professionals, it has been an honor and a privilege to witness so many stories.
 I am also extremely grateful for a grant collaboration with Tufts Medical Center who gave me a shot at facilitating micro memoir workshops with some of their physicians to address post-COVID burnout, retention, and resiliency.
 This project opened the door to many more projects in healthcare settings, further demonstrating how writing can improve health and well-being.

 Over the last few years, I challenged myself to tell some of my stories on stage and fell in love with live storytelling.
 In 2025, I solo-directed and produced a show that I licensed from Heather Christie called Love Notes!
 Real Stories.
 Real People.
 Real Love.
 The event lineup included seven local storytellers and seven acoustic songs, culminating in a beautiful evening that supported a local cause.
-Stay tuned for a new theme and production coming soon!
+Stay tuned for my next storytelling production on the theme of Motherhood - May 8, 2026!

 In closing, I would be remiss without emphasizing that you don’t have to be a good writer to write your stories.
 Unless you are looking to get published or tell your tales on stage, the writing process itself yields tremendous benefits.
 Storytelling has stood the test of time.
 It connects us to ourselves and each other.
 I hope you will give it a shot!